-Legal References: I.C. § 33-520 Policy Governing Medical Inhalers, Epinephrine

-Auto-Injectors, Insulin and Blood Glucose

-Monitoring Supplies

-I.C. § 54-1401 Nurses - Purpose - License Required -

-Representation to the Public
+Legal References: I.C. § 33-520 Policy Governing Medical Inhalers, Epinephrine Auto-Injectors, Insulin and Blood Glucose Monitoring Supplies I.C. § 54-1401 Nurses - Purpose - License Required - Representation to the Public

+STUDENTS 3510 )F1

+Authorization fo r Self-Administered Medication

+Student's Name: Grade: DOB:

+Parent/Guardian Name:

+(Work):

-Authorization for Self-Administered Medication Student's Name: Grade: DOB: Parent/Guardian Name: Telephone: (Home): (Work): I give my permission for my child to self-administer the medication described below.
-I shall indemnify and hold harmless the District and its employees or agents for legal fees, costs, and any potential damages concerning self-administration of this medication arising out of any claims brought by the above named child or anyone else.
-Parent/Guardian's Signature Date THE FOLLOWING IS TO BE COMPLETED BY THE PHYSICIAN: I am recommending that the above named student be allowed to self-administer the following medication.
-Name and Purpose of Medication: Identification of Chronic Medical Problem: Prescribed Dosage to be Taken: Length of Time Medication Must be Taken: Possible Side-Effects and/or Special Precautions to be Taken:
+indemnify and hold harmless the District And and its employees or agents for legal fees, costs, and its employees or agents for legal fees, costs, and ininistration of this medication arising out of any or anyone else.

+Parent/Guardian's Signatu Date

+medication.
+Name and Purpose of Medication: Identification of Chronic Medical Problem PLETED BY THE PHYSICIAN: d student be allowed to self-administer the following m:

+Length of Time Medication Must be Tak en:

+Possible Side-Effects and/or Special Prec cautions to be Taken: